BitCurator/bitcurator-access-webtools/README.md

   * git clone https://github.com/bitcurator/bca-webtools

+Once you have this repository cloned, make sure the associated Vagrant box (ubuntu/trusty64) is up to date:

+  * cd bca-webtools
+  * vagrant box update

-Once you have this repository cloned out, simply run "vagrant up" from within the bca-webtools directory.
+You can then start the service by running "vagrant up" from within the bca-webtools directory.
 There's a sample image in the "disk-images" directory to get you started.
 Once the virtual machine has been provisioned, open a web browser on your host and navigate to:

   * 127.0.0.1:8080